 Feeling burnt out is more than just stress.
 It’s the result of repeated exposure to stressful situations, leading to a state of mental physical exhaustion.

 While everyone has different limits, nobody is immune to burning out.
-The stress that leads to Is your self-care meter low?
-Here’s 3 signs to look out for. is often attributed to work, but it can be brought on by chronic stress in any area of life where you feel overburdened for long periods of time.
+The stress that leads to burnout is often attributed to work, but it can be brought on by chronic stress in any area of life where you feel overburdened for long periods of time.

 How do you know if you’re burning out?
 Burnout symptoms include: